Get all your news in one place.

 Your support helps us to tell the story

-The NHC warned that a catastrophic and deadly storm surge reaching as high as 20 feet will hit parts of the Big Bend coast, with the “danger of life-threatening storm surge” across the whole of the western coast of the Florida peninsula.
+The NHC warned that a catastrophic and deadly storm surge reaching as high as 20 feet would hit parts of the Big Bend coast, with the “danger of life-threatening storm surge” across the whole of the western coast of the Florida peninsula.

-This will be the fourth hurricane to make landfall in the US this year, coming just over a month after Storm Debby slammed into the Sunshine State
+Hurricane Helene is the fourth hurricane to make landfall in the US this year, coming just over a month after Storm Debby slammed into the Sunshine State

 Sign up to read this article